thehapax/bitshares.foundation/_workers/2017-10-compliance.md

 ## Market Exposure

-The objective to stabilize and further the position of BitShares as a whole in the market by leading the process towards better market exposure of BitShares and improved market liquidity by means of having BTS (and other assets) listed on more exchanges.
+The objective is to stabilize and further the position of BitShares as a whole in the market by leading the process towards better market exposure of BitShares and improved market liquidity by means of having BTS (and other assets) listed on more exchanges.